 Investment decision-making first involves an assessment of whether the investment must be excluded on the basis that it is inconsistent with certain values- based criteria.
 Broader ESG issues are considered as part of the qualitative research conducted for our investment analysis.

-Specifically, investments (including investments in third party underlying funds) into companies that are directly involved in the following activities are excluded.
+Specifically, we seek to exclude investments (including investments in third party underlying funds) into companies that are directly involved in the following activities.

 - The manufacture of cluster munitions;

 - The manufacture of anti-personnel mines;

 - The manufacture or testing of nuclear explosive devices;

 - The processing of whale meat; or

 - The manufacture of tobacco.

-See the Responsible Investment Policy (available from generatewealth.co.nz/responsible-investing or from the Disclose Register) for more information on the exclusion process.
+- For more information on the exclusion process see the Responsible Investment Policy available from generatewealth.co.nz/responsible-investing.